daniele-proverbio/physarum/README.md

-# Code for _Physarum policephalum_ Agent-based model
+# Code for _Physarum polycephalum_ Agent-based model

-Code to reproduce the investigations described in the paper "Bottom-up robust model for the foraging behaviour of _Physarum policephalum_".
+Code to reproduce the investigations described in the paper "Bottom-up robust modelling for the foraging behaviour of _Physarum polycephalum_".

 ## Requirements
 GAMA Platform 1.9 or above